 After graduating, Hussein moved to New York and practiced with a number of architecture firms before relocating to New Orleans in 2012.
 During that time he acquired a significant portfolio of domestic and international work that reflects his interests in many building typologies including residential, civic, interiors and urban design.

-A native of Caracas, Venezuela, José has worked with Eskew+Dumez+Ripple for more than 12 years.
-A talented designer and Project Architect with the design responsibility for many of the studio’s largest projects, his creative work has lead to dozens of design awards for projects such as the Louisiana State Museum, the New Orleans BioInnovation Center, and the Paul and Lulu Hilliard University Art Museum and has contributed for the last 20 years to the successful growth of the firm.
+A native of Caracas, Venezuela, José is a Principal at Eskew+Dumez+Ripple.
+A talented designer and Project Architect with the design responsibility for many of the studio’s largest projects, his creative work has led to dozens of design awards for projects such as the Louisiana State Museum, the New Orleans BioInnovation Center, and the Paul and Lulu Hilliard University Art Museum and has contributed for the last 20 years to the successful growth of the firm.

 Aseem Deshpande has pursued a focus in digital design since embarking on his architectural career more than a dozen years ago.
 After moving to the United States to pursue his Master’s in Architecture from Texas A&M University, Aseem worked on several complex project types – including a particular focus in the healthcare sector.